-- are allergic to DYSPORT or any of the ingredients in DYSPORT.
-See the end of this Medication Guide for a list of ingredients in DYSPORT - are allergic to cow's milk protein - had an allergic reaction to any other botulinum toxin product such as Myobloc® (rimabotulinumtoxinB), Botox® (onabotulinumtoxinA), or Xeomin® (incobotulinumtoxinA) - · have a skin infection at the planned injection site
+Medication Guide for a list of ingredients in DYSPORT are allergic to cow's milk protein have a skin infection at the planned injection site What should I tell my doctor before taking DYSPORT?

-What should I tell my doctor before taking DYSPORT?
+Tell your doctor about all your medical conditions, including if you: have a disease that affects your muscles and nerves (such as amyotrophic lateral sclerosis [ALS or Lou Gehrig's disease], myasthenia gravis or Lambert-Eaton syndrome).
+See "What is the most important information I should know about DYSPORT?'

-Tell your doctor about all your medical conditions, including if you:
+have allergies to any botulinum toxin product • had any side effect from any botulinum toxin product in the past have or have had a breathing problem, such as asthma or emphysema have or have had swallowing problems have or have had bleeding problems have diabetes have or have had a slow heart beat or other problem with your heart rate or rhythm have plans to have surgery had surgery on your face have weakness of your forehead muscles (such as trouble raising your eyebrows)

-- have a disease that affects your muscles and nerves (such as amyotrophic lateral sclerosis [ALS or Lou Gehrig's disease], myasthenia gravis or Lambert-Eaton syndrome).
-See "What is the most important information I should know about DYSPORT?" - · have allergies to any botulinum toxin product - had any side effect from any botulinum toxin product in the past - · have or have had a breathing problem, such as asthma or emphysema - have or have had swallowing problems - have or have had bleeding problems - have diabetes - have or have had a slow heart beat or other problem with your heart rate or rhythm - have plans to have surgery - · had surgery on your face - have weakness of your forehead muscles (such as trouble raising your eyebrows) - · have drooping eyelids - experienced dry eye with previous use of botulinum toxin products - · have any other change in the way your face normally looks - are pregnant or plan to become pregnant.
-It is not known if DYSPORT can harm your unborn baby - are breast-feeding or planning to breast-feed.
-It is not known if DYSPORT passes into breast milk
+have drooping eyelids experienced dry eye with previous use of botulinum toxin products have any other change in the way your face normally looks are pregnant or plan to become pregnant.
+It is not known if DYSPORT can harm your unborn baby • are breast-feeding or planning to breast-feed.
+It is not known if DYSPORT passes into breast